 “See that no one is sexually immoral, or is godless like Esau, who for a single meal sold his inheritance rights as the oldest son.
 Afterward, as you know, when he wanted to inherit this blessing, he was rejected.
 Even though he sought the blessing with tears, he could not change what he had done.” -Hebrews 12:16-17

 Imagine that someone in your family spent their whole life working towards something.
-They lost sleep over it, invested time and money, and gave it their all.
+They lost sleep over it, invested time and money into it, and gave it their all.
 It was their life.
-As they got older and then passed away, everything they had worked hard for became yours.
-You weren’t the one who had invested your life into that business, job, or ministry.
-You hadn’t lost a wink of sleep over it, or given a penny for it; but it changed your life for the better.
-Having what your loved one worked hard for (your inheritance) changes everything for you now.
-You don’t have to work as hard at your job, you have more security, and you can share and help others.
+As your loved one got older and then passed away, everything they had worked hard for became yours.
+You weren’t the one who had invested your life into the business, job, or ministry.
+Although you hadn’t lost a wink of sleep over it or given a penny to fund it, your inheritance changed your life for the better.

-In the story of Jacob and Esau found in Genesis 25:19-24, two brothers exchanged two different things that had drastic values.
-A bowl of stew and a birthright.
+In Genesis 25:19-24, one brother exchanged his birthright for a bowl of stew.
 Because the birthright was given to Esau, the oldest child, he would receive everything his father owned whenever his father passed away.
-Being hungry and “famished”, Esau went into his family’s house.
-His brother, Jacob, had just fixed some soup.
-Esau didn’t care what he had to do to fill his hunger, and ended up giving his birthright to Jacob.
+Being hungry and famished, Esau went into his family’s house.
+His brother, Jacob, had some stew.
+Esau didn’t care what he had to do to fill his hunger.
+He, therefore, ended up giving his birthright to Jacob.

 He sold his inheritance for a single meal.

 You, my special friend, have an inheritance that you may or may not know about.
-You have a Loved One Whose purpose was to give this inheritance to you.
-He didn’t just invest His life into it, but He gave His life.
+You have a loved One Whose purpose was to give this inheritance to you.
+Jesus did not just invest His life into it but He gave His life.
 You could not and cannot do anything to earn this inheritance.
 You couldn’t work hard enough or be good enough for it either.
-All you can and have to do is accept the best gift of eternal life.
-It is not just an inheritance that lasts for your life time on earth, but an inheritance that matters the most for eternity.
-It can’t get any better.
+All you can do is accept the best gift of eternal life.
+It is an inheritance that lasts for eternity.

-If you realize this gift has been offered, have you accepted it?
+If you realize this gift that you have been offered, have you accepted it?

-Have you been selling or trading it in for a one time pleasure?
+Have you been selling or trading your inheritance in for a one time pleasure?